 we do in fact hold off until the three summer months when most

-Moreover, many projects require significantly longer than three
+which they must schedule.
+Moreover, many projects require significantly

-20 above, we don't have the luxury of a long construction season
+in Ohio is that we don't have the luxury of a long construction

 Prior to closing any